 - Respiratory and lymphatic system: common cold, sinusitis, asthma, hay fever

-- Gynecological system: amenorrhea (absence of periods), dysmenorrhea (period pain), irregular cycle, premenstrual syndrome, infertility
+- Gynecological system: amenorrhea (absence of periods), dysmenorrhea (period pain), irregular cycle, premenstrual syndrome, infertility, pregnancy and postpartum

 - Muscular system: low back pain, back pain, tendonitis, torticollis

 - Weight loss

 Acupuncture is a major discipline of traditional Chinese medicine that dates back over two thousand years.
 For the ancient Chinese, there is a set of channels in the physical body that connect the organs to each other, like an electronic map.
 These channels are referred to as acupuncture meridians.